papanoffk/client_server/README.md

 # client_server
-client - server app for computer practicum in BSTU.
-Server on acincio.
+client - server app for computer practicum in BSTU. \n Server on acincio. \n
 Client on Tkinter.